RadMageIRL/DQIV_PSX_TOOLS/README.md

 so that what is claimed can be checked rather than argued about.
 The files, the docstrings and the request history are all public.

+The same project credits me in four places for edcre.exe, a PSX EDC/ECC recalculator.
+I did not write it, have never published it, and had no involvement with it.
+It is by Alex Free and its own banner carries a GPLv2 notice.
+It is redistributed there as a binary with no source, no written offer and no copy of the GPLv2 text.

+I am noting that here because my name is on it and the record should be straight.

 My ask was a low bar for work I made public for free.